rsm31/BlinktPlugin/README.md

 ## Introduction

-The Blinkt! is a strip of 8 APA102C RGB LED modules that can be attached to the 40-pin GPIO connector on a Raspberry Pi Model B and controlled using a simple two-wire SPI protocol.
+The Blinkt! is a strip of 8 APA102C RGB LED modules that can be attached to the 40-pin GPIO connector on a Raspberry Pi and controlled using a simple two-wire SPI protocol.
 The `BlinktPlugin` software makes the Blinkt! accessible to Apama EPL developers through an EPL plugin and helper object.
 The goal is to demonstrate how to straightforwardly integrate real hardware with Apama and control it from EPL.

 The APA102C LED modules used in the Blinkt! are controllable for both colour and overall intensity or brightness.
 Colour values for the LEDs are RGB (red, green, blue) triplets with a range of zero to 255 inclusive.
 The plugin handles values outside this range by simply using the least significant 8 bits of the integer as the colour value and ignoring the rest.